HomeOnMars/projektoOmnijo/rakontoj/Cx1_LaPerditaPrincino.md

 Serena doesn’t move at first.
 She just looks at him.
 There’s something in her eyes: not anger, not fear, but something quieter.
 Resignation.
 Empathy.
-A tired kind of understanding—like someone who knows what’s coming and still hopes, foolishly, for a different ending.
+A tired kind of understanding — like someone who knows what’s coming and still hopes, foolishly, for a different ending.